 - Tummy aches and cramps

 - Tummy rumbling

-However, since cow’s milk allergy involves the immune system, babies who are allergic to cow’s milk protein may also show allergy symptoms like an itchy rash, wheezing, or runny noses and coughs.
-These aren’t seen in lactose intolerance, since that doesn’t involve the immune system.
+However, since cow’s milk protein allergy involves the immune system, babies who are allergic to cow’s milk protein may also show allergy symptoms like an itchy rash, wheezing, or runny noses and coughs.
+These aren’t seen in cases of lactose intolerance because that doesn’t involve the immune system.

-Another difference is that with cow’s milk allergy, even a small amount of cow’s milk protein could give your baby an allergic reaction.
-With lactose intolerance, many people can eat small amounts of milk products without noticing any symptoms.
+When it comes to CMPA, even a small amount of cow’s milk protein could give your baby an allergic reaction.
+With lactose intolerance, babies can typically tolerate small amounts of milk products without noticing any symptoms.

 How are they diagnosed?

-There are different tests for cow’s milk allergy and lactose intolerance, so it’s important to discuss your child’s symptoms in detail with their pediatrician, who will decide which tests are most appropriate.
+There are different tests for CMPA and lactose intolerance, so it’s important to discuss your child’s symptoms in detail with their pediatrician, who will decide which tests are most appropriate.

-If cow’s milk allergy is suspected, your doctor may request an allergy test such as a skin prick test or blood test, and/or advise you to put your baby on an elimination diet followed by a food challenge.
+If cow’s milk protein allergy is suspected, your doctor may request an allergy test, such as a skin prick test or blood test, and/or advise you to put your baby on an elimination diet followed by a food challenge.